ryanfernald/The-Apathy-of-Kings/README.md

 integration: separate game state variables to make tracking them easier.

-bug: card in deck will auto move to the last touched card location, should be only move to card hand area if there is empty spot.
+bug: card in deck will auto move to the last touched card location, should be only move to card hand area if there is empty spot. [fixed]

 functionality: support card isn't functional yet.